nicoboyce/ds/_posts/2023-09-23-contracting-is-all-in-the-prep.md

 ### Avoid stress, be ready

 That colleague I mentioned at the start?
 It wasn't even her fault.
-Someone grabbed her laptop charger on the way out of a meeting presumably assuming it was theirs.
+Someone grabbed her laptop charger on the way out of a meeting, presumably assuming it was theirs.
 Because she couldn't charge that device, she had to get a loaner and then set it up with the software she needed.
 So much time wasted, so unprofessional.

 Avoid being in a similar situation by ensuring all of your devices are USB-C compatible for charging.
 Label all of your items so you can quickly point out "No, that one is my cable, see the tape around the plug?" and carry a spare of anything mission-critical.
 Don't risk losing time by being unprepared.